stupendousC/schedulePlusPlus/README.md

 ***

-## HOW TO SET UP ON MY OWN COMPUTER?
+## HOW TO SET UP ON MY OWN COMPUTER
 ### Requirements:
 A. You need to sign up with Google OAuth via their Google API Console.
 [Overview here](https://developers.google.com/identity/protocols/OAuth2)
 B. You need a [Twilio](https://www.twilio.com/) account if you want to enable texting, which trust me, YOU DO.